PontusC/bash-linux-doe24/exercises-bash/exercises-3.md

-# Exercises chapter 1
+# Exercises chapter 3
 ### 1. Create 3 variables, VAR1, VAR2 and VAR3; initialize them to hold the values "thirteen", "13" and "Happy Birthday" respectively.
-Just create in shell with `VAR1="thirteen"` etc...
+Do in shell `VAR1="thirteen"` etc...

 ### 2. Display the values of all three variables.
 Do `echo $VAR{1,2,3}`.

 ### 3. Are these local or global variables?
-Local, can be seen by doing `printenv | grep VAR` vs `set | grep VAR`.
-You only find the VAR# variables in set.
+Local, can be seen by doing `printenv | grep VAR` vs `set | grep VAR` or a diff.
+You only find the `VAR#` variables in set.

-Do note that since these are not exported they will not be passed to any child processes of current shell.
+Note that since these are not exported they will not be passed to any child processes of current shell.

 ### 4. Remove VAR3.
 Do `unset VAR3`